 What are the current issues for people with dementia?

-What has the EHE programme achieved so far?
+What has the EHE programme achieved?

 Tools and resources: Developing supportive design for people with dementia